-This is the first study that focused on novel EBIS as a PEBD method in patients with MHBO who underwent upfront radical surgery.

-Few studies have focused on the usefulness of EBIS as a PEBD method in patients with MHBO, and there is no study comparing between ENBD, CEBS and EBIS as PEBD in patients with MHBO who underwent upfront radical surgery.
-One previous retrospective study in preoperative patients with malignant biliary strictures showed that the average of stent patency was significantly longer in the EBIS group than that in the CEBS group (85.2 days verses 49.1 days, P < 0.05) [14].
-However, the study included patients with the distal biliary stricture in addition to MHBO and those with neoadjuvant therapy.
-Other previous studies in patients with unresectable MHBO also revealed that the stent patency in EBIS group was significantly longer than that in CEBS group [15, 16].
-Therefore, we had hypothesized that the cumulative dysfunction rate of PEBD for MHBO in EBIS group was lower than that in CEBS group; however, the present study did not show the advantage of EBIS over CEBS as a PEBD method.
-The reason would be that the preoperative waiting period was shorter in the present study (median 41 days) than that in the previous study comparing CEBS and EBIS (mean 96.3-96.8 days) [14].
+This is the first study to focus on novel EBIS as a PEBD method in patients with MHBO who underwent upfront radical surgery.
+Moreover, no previous study has compared the efficacy between ENBD, CEBS, and EBIS as a PEBD method in patients with MHBO who underwent upfront radical surgery.
+One previous retrospective study in preoperative patients with malignant biliary strictures showed that the average stent patency was significantly longer in the EBIS group than that in the CEBS group (85.2 days verses 49.1 days, P < 0.05) [14].
+However, the study included patients with distal biliary stricture in addition to MHBO, as well as who received neoadjuvant therapy.
+Other previous studies in patients with unresectable MHBO have also revealed that the stent patency in the EBIS group was significantly longer than that in the CEBS group [15, 16].
+Therefore, we hypothesized that the cumulative dysfunction rate of PEBD for MHBO in the EBIS group was lower than that in the CEBS group; however, the present study did not show an advantage of EBIS over CEBS as a PEBD method.
+This may be due to the shorter preoperative waiting period in the present study (median, 41 days) than that in the previous study comparing CEBS and EBIS (mean, 96.3–96.8 days) [14].
 In other words, both CEBS and EBIS would be available when the preoperative waiting period is short.

-In the present study, there were no significant differences of dysfunction rates and adverse event rates among the three PEBD groups.
-Although previous studies have reported that ENBD had advantage over CEBS as a PEBD method in terms of adverse events including tube/stent occlusion with cholangitis, and re-interventions [8, 21], recent some studies showed that there were no significant differences between ENBD and CEBS [11-13].
-Each PEBD method has different advantages and disadvantages.
-The advantages of ENBD are to monitor bile quality and output and to perform preoperative cholangiography via a drainage tube; the disadvantage of the method is nasopharyngeal discomfort.
-Those of CEBS/EBIS are completely opposites from ENBD.
-Therefore, any PEBD methods can be selected for different purposes in cases of short preoperative periods.
-On the other hand, endoscopic biliary stenting, in particular, EBIS probably should be selected in cases of long preoperative periods for preventing a decline in quality of life.
+In the present study, there were no significant differences in rates of dysfunction or adverse events among the three PEBD groups.
+Although previous studies have reported that ENBD has advantages over CEBS as a PEBD method in terms of adverse events, including tube/stent occlusion with cholangitis, and re-interventions [8, 21], more recent studies showed that there were no significant differences between ENBD and CEBS [11-13].
+The advantages of ENBD are the ability to monitor bile quality and output and to perform preoperative cholangiography via a drainage tube, while the disadvantage of the method is nasopharyngeal discomfort.
+The advantages and disadvantages of CEBS and EBIS are completely opposite from ENBD; therefore, any PEBD method can be selected for different purposes in cases with short preoperative periods.
+However, endoscopic biliary stenting, in particular, EBIS, should be selected in cases with long preoperative periods in order to prevent a decline in quality of life.
 Further prospective studies are needed to compare these PEBD methods for patients with MHBO.

-In the multivariate analysis of risk factors of dysfunction of PEBD, BC-IV was the independent predictive factor.
-The reason is that the bile ducts for PEBD in BC-IV are the 2nd/3rd branch duct and are narrower than those in BC-I-III as we previously described [13].
-The patients with BC-IV should undergo radical surgical resection as early as possible.
-In addition, because PEBD for MHBO, especially MHBO with BC-IV, is occasionally technically difficult, PTBD should be also considered.
+In the multivariate analysis of risk factors of dysfunction of PEBD, BC-IV was found to be an independent predictive factor; this can be explained by the fact that the bile ducts for PEBD in BC-IV cases are the 2nd/3rd branch duct, and are narrower than those in BC-I-III as previously described [13].
+Therefore, patients with BC-IV should undergo radical surgical resection as early as possible.
+In addition, because PEBD for MHBO, especially BC-IV MHBO, is occasionally technically difficult, PTBD should also be considered.